-Vegan products cannot contain animal ingredients or animal-derived ingredients, which includes ingredients like gelatin, honey, collagen, beeswax, lanolin and more.
+Vegan products cannot contain animal ingredients or animal-derived ingredients, which include ingredients like gelatin, honey, collagen, beeswax, lanolin and more.
 Additionally, items tested on animals can claim to be vegan because using the label vegan is not regulated — it can solely be used to note that a product does not contain animal ingredients.
 Cruelty-free means that over the course of creating the product, there is zero animal testing.
 This distinction is particularly important when determining the difference between vegan and cruelty-free.

 And, many argue that vegan formulations are more effective forms of skincare, especially if you have acne-prone skin.
-The vitamins, minerals and antioxidants often found in vegan products — think: Vitamin E, algae, rosehip oil, Camu Camu berry — they work to repair and hydrate the skin.
+The vitamins, minerals and antioxidants often found in vegan products — think: vitamin E, algae, rosehip oil, camu camu berry — they work to repair and hydrate the skin.

 But don’t go shedding your entire medicine cabinet just yet.
 While pursuing vegan cosmetics is a wonderful value to take on, some remain respectfully skeptical as to all of its wonders.
-“A double-blind randomized control trial is needed, says New York based dermatologist, , M.D., “ in order to prove whether or not vegan cosmetics are indeed better for the skin.”
+“A double-blind randomized control trial is needed, says New York-based dermatologist,, M.D., “ in order to prove whether or not vegan cosmetics are indeed better for the skin.”